40 Medium Dog Breeds to Fit Any Family

 Mutt

 “If you’re looking for medium-sized dogs, I definitely recommend checking out your local shelters and rescues,” says Willen.
 “Volunteers there can help you find a dog that’s exactly the size you’re looking for.”
-Offering a forever home to a mixed breed dog in need is a rewarding experience, and adult rescue dogs are often already potty-trained.
-Shelter staff can talk you through how to adopt a dog and help you find the perfect match.
+And offering a forever home to a mixed-breed dog in need is a highly rewarding experience.

 Why trust us